Search this site

 I repeated the question in one of my columns and a rebuttal came from a letter writer who declared that the correct answer to this question is -- the "leaders" of other countries.
 Unfortunately, the world has always been replete with 'leaders' like Stalin, Hitler and Hussein that refuse to back down.

-This President did not have the luxury of presiding over a relatively peaceful world where "constructive engagement" with rogue nations -- or recalcitrant allies -- would've been the wise course.
-The safety of American citizens has been this President's overriding concern.
+This President did not have the luxury of presiding over a relatively peaceful world and the safety of American citizens has been this President's overriding concern.
 That fact will endure as a positive part of his legacy, even if the Iraq invasion does not.

 George W. Bush